 Future versions of Elastic Cloud Enterprise will support additional authentication methods and multiple users.

-You can interact with a specific cluster directly from the Cloud UI without having to authenticate again.
+You can interact with a specific Elasticsearch cluster directly from the Cloud UI without having to authenticate again.
 This access is limited to the specific cluster and only for cluster-related API calls.
 You cannot make platform changes from here.

 - Log into the Cloud UI.

-- On the Clusters page, select the cluster you want.
+- On the Deployments page, select the deployment you want.

 - From the Elasticsearch menu, go to the Console page.

 Make a selection from the operation drop-down list and complete the path.